randyrossi/vicii-kawari/util/raspi/README.md

 # flash.py

-A utility to flash Kawari boards from Raspberry Pi.
+A utility to flash Mini/Large Trion VIC-II Kawari boards using a Raspberry Pi.
+(Spartan6 boards require a Xilinx JTAG programmer.)

-## Enable
+## Enable the SPI interface on the Raspberry Pi

     sudo raspi-config
     Select "Interfacing Options"